CeruleanW/gitment-comments/README.md

 # gitment-comments

-Here are the comments appear in my blog.
+This repository stores all comments in [my personal blog](https://github.com/WindforceYang/blog)